elm/elm-lang.org/README.md

 Then follow these steps to get this all running on your local machine:

-- Clone this project.
+- Clone this project
-- Run `cabal clean && cabal build && cabal install`.
-Note the `clean` step is often necessary if you previously compiled with a different version of the server due to stale compiled Elm files.
+- Run `cabal install --bindir=.`
-- Run `./ElmServer` to start the server.
+- Run `./serve` to start the server

 Great!
 You should be set up with [elm-lang.org](http://elm-lang.org/) running at [localhost:8000/](http://localhost:8000/).

+You can run `cabal clean` to clear out all cached build information and start fresh.

 ### Project Structure